canonical/kafka-operator/docs/tutorial/t-kafka-connect.md

 ## Deploy and integrate the `postgresql-connect-integrator` charm

-Now that you have some data loaded into PostgreSQL, it is time to deploy the `postgresql-connect-integrator` charm to enable integration of PostgreSQL and Kafka Connect applications.
+Now that you have sample data loaded into PostgreSQL, it is time to deploy the `postgresql-connect-integrator` charm to enable integration of PostgreSQL and Kafka Connect applications.
 First, deploy the charm in `source` mode using the `juju deploy` command and provide the minimum necessary configurations:

 ```bash
 juju deploy postgresql-connect-integrator \